Potential National Hockey League expansion: Greater Toronto Area

-Although Toronto is already home to the Toronto Maple Leafs and that team's AHL development team, the Toronto Marlies, its suburbs have been mentioned as potential sites for an NHL franchise, under the premise that the Greater Toronto Area, or GTA, is the most-populous metropolitan area in Canada and therefore could support two NHL teams.
+Although Toronto is already home to the Toronto Maple Leafs and that team's American Hockey league (AHL) development team, the Toronto Marlies, its suburbs have been mentioned as potential sites for an NHL franchise, under the premise that the Greater Toronto Area, or GTA, is the most-populous metropolitan area in Canada and therefore could support two NHL teams.
 Unlike other potential expansion markets, a new arena would need to be constructed, and most of the proposals for a new Toronto area team include a new arena along with them.

 In April 2009, a group of businesspeople met with NHL deputy commissioner Bill Daly to discuss the possibility of bringing a second NHL franchise into the Toronto area, most likely in Vaughan, Ontario.
 Despite the talks, Daly reportedly stated the NHL is "not currently considering expansion nor do we have any intention or desire to relocate an existing franchise."

 In June 2009, a group headed by Andrew Lopez and Herbert Carnegie proposed a $1 billion plan for a second Toronto team, called the Legacy, to begin play no earlier than 2012.
 The group announced a plan for a 30,000-seat arena, half of which would be priced at C$50 or less.
 The arena would be situated in Downsview Park in the north of the city.
 Twenty-five percent of net profits would be given to charity.

 In 2011, a proposal surfaced to build a multi-purpose 19,500-seat arena in Markham, Ontario, northeast of Toronto, that could be used for an NHL team.
 The C$300 million arena was proposed as part of a proposed entertainment complex.
 The company behind the proposal, GTA Sports and Entertainment, was headed by W. Graeme Roustan.
 Roustan, a Montreal-raised private equity investor whose firm Roustan Capital partnered with Kohlberg & Company and purchased Bauer from Nike, was also the chairman of Bauer.
 The proposed location for the arena was near the Unionville commuter train station on land owned by Rudy Bratty, chairman and CEO of Remington Group, an organization that is charged with the development of Markham's downtown.
 However, the GTA Sports and Entertainment Group did not file an application for expansion prior to the July 20, 2015 deadline for that round of league expansion.

 Hamilton

-Hamilton was the home to the Hamilton Tigers from 1920 to 1925 prior to their move to New York City to become the New York Americans.
+Hamilton was the home to the Hamilton Tigers from 1920 to 1925 prior to their move to New York City to become the New York Americans during a players' strike.
 The city was a candidate for expansion in 1990, being one of the favorites, but lost out to the Ottawa Senators and Tampa Bay Lightning.
 Hamilton's bid group attempted to negotiate the $50 million expansion fee; a condition the NHL rejected.
 While it was speculated that the Toronto Maple Leafs and Buffalo Sabres did not want an NHL team in Hamilton due to territorial competition, former league president Gil Stein has denied that was the case.